- Botswana is the worlds' premier diamond production, sales and trading hub.

-- 100% ownership of eleven licenses covering 6,613 square kilometres across six projects
+- The project involves eleven licenses covering 6,613 square kilometres across six regions.

 production of 23 million carats per year, or 17% of 2014 global production.
 Peregrine Diamonds entered Botswana in early 2015

-of Diamexstrat Botswana, a privately held Botswana diamond exploration
+of Diamexstrat Botswana (Proprietary) Ltd. (DES Botswana), a privately-held Botswana diamond exploration

 and development company.
 The acquisition gave Peregrine 100% ownership of

-The Sikwane and adjacent Malolwane project covers 1,102.5 square kilometres in an area with little or no Kalahari
+The Sikwane project and adjacent Malolwane project cover 1,102.5 square kilometres in an area with little or no Kalahari

-diamond-bearing kimberlites in the Sikwane license.
+sediment cover.
+Previous work completed on the diamond-bearing kimberlites in the Sikwane license is being re-evaluated.
 Previous operators

 encountered sporadic elevated counts of kimberlitic indicators with